Filters

 - If the line was added to bookmarks and isn’t hidden it is highlighted

 Only lines in the main window are highlighted.
+The highlight color is determined by the last highlighting filter.

 You can quickly create a filter for PID, app name, tag, priority, or message text of the line by right-clicking on the corresponding cell in the main window.